-in India refers to winter in the country.
+The Cold Weather in India refers to winter in the country.
 Once the monsoons subside, average temperatures eventually fall across India.
 The temperatures change by about 0.6 degree Celsius per degree of latitude.
-December and January are the coldest months, with mean temperatures of 10-15 degree Celsius in Indian Himalaya
+December and January are the coldest months, with mean temperatures of 10-15 degree Celsius in Indian Himalayas

 .
 Blizzards occur regularly, disrupting travel and other activities.
 The rest of north India, including the Indo-Gangetic Plain